-What is love expressed?
+What is love when it is truly expressed?
 What is it to tend the language of the heart?
-How do I share beauty?
+How does one share beauty?
 What is compassion in action?
 How do I touch suffering in myself, and in others?
 What is a life lived as art?
+What are the thoughts I haven’t thought yet?
 These are the kinds of questions I ask myself every day.
 I am in a continual inquiry about who and what and how all this came to be and how we can participate in it with our very aliveness.

 Painting for me is a devotional act, a spiritual practice, a prayer and a way to share my love.
 My creations are the bountiful harvest from a life lived in service to Beauty and the Divine.
 I feel like a tree whose branches offer fruits and flowers to the sky – that must be -because they do not belong to me.
 My creations are both my offering and my overflow.